metaplex-foundation/metaplex-program-library/README.md

 ## Quick Start

-Set up your Solana CLI config with a RPC url and a keypair:
+Set up your Solana CLI config with an RPC url and a keypair:

 ```bash
 solana config set --url <rpc_url> --keypair <path_to_keypair_file>